mickle-ak/mockobor/README.md

   (PropertyChangeListener)` are found
 - `ObservableNotifier` + `Observer` if methods like `addObserver(Observer)` are found

-This notifier object can be used to
+This notifier object can be used to:
 - send events to test object:
   + using `notifierFor` method: `notifier.notifierFor(XxxListener.class).<listner method>(arguments)`
   + or direct using listener interface: `((XxxListener) notifier).<listner method>(arguments)`